-Located in Soi Sukhumvit 20, Bet Habad Bangkok includes a hostel housing dozens of tenants and according to the Debkafile the plan included blowing up the building and the taking of hostages, while a second terrorism team was to have implemented a reign of death, and carnage in the popular Khao San Road backpacker section of Bangkok along the lines of the bombing committed by Jemaah Islamiyah in Kuta, Bali on October 12, 2002.
+Located in Soi Sukhumvit 20, Beth Habad Bangkok includes a hostel housing dozens of tenants and according to the Debkafile the plan included blowing up the building and the taking of hostages, while a second terrorism team was to have implemented a reign of death, and carnage in the popular Khao San Road backpacker section of Bangkok along the lines of the bombing committed by Jemaah Islamiyah in Kuta, Bali on October 12, 2002.

 This is not the first time that Thailand has played fast and loose with the facts when it comes to international terrorism.

-In 2001 following the terrorism attacks in the USA the government of then prime minister Thaksin Shinawatra (elder brother of the current prime minister) denied emphatically there were any terrorist cells operating in the Southeast Asia kingdom.
+In 2001 following the terrorism attacks in the USA the government of then prime minister Thaksin Shinawatra (elder brother of the current prime minister) denied emphatically there were any terrorist cells operating in the Southeast Asian kingdom.

 In 2003 these comments came back to bite the country on the bum when one of the masterminds of the horrendous 2002 Bali bomb, Jemaah Islamiyah chief Riduan Isamuddin, alias Hambali, was arrested in Ayutthaya and told interrogators Thailand had been a base for planning the Indonesia bombing.

-Ed: Debkafile states Bangkok terrorism alert suspect Mr Hussein was arrested on his arrival in Bangkok and that only 10 gallons of ammonium nitrate were founded, while the Thai version is that he was attempting to depart and significantly more ammonium nitrate was seized.
+Ed: Debkafile states Bangkok terrorism alert suspect Mr Hussein was arrested on his arrival in Bangkok and that only 10 gallons of ammonium nitrate were found, while the Thai version is that he was attempting to depart and significantly more ammonium nitrate was seized.
 Comment has been sought from Debkafile.

 On March 11, 1994, a six-wheeled truck collided with a motorcycle, knocking the driver to the ground.
-As is common in Thailand, the driver ran from the scene, abandoning the truck which Bangkok police towed to an impound lot where they opened it found a large water tank packed with explosives, along with the corpse of the original truck driver.
+As is common in Thailand, the driver ran from the scene, abandoning the truck which Bangkok police towed to an impound lot where they opened it and found a large water tank packed with explosives, along with the corpse of the original truck driver.